winitzki/scall/tutorial/programming_dhall.md

 To summarize: the parametricity theorem applies to all Dhall values.
 For any Dhall type signature that involves type parameters, the parametricity theorem gives a law automatically satisfied by all Dhall values of that type signature.

-The form of the law can be written in advance, without knowing the code of the Dhall function, because the law is determined by the type signature alone.
+That law is determined by the type signature alone and can be written in advance, without knowing the code of the Dhall function.

-The general formulation and proof of the parametricity theorem are beyond the scope of this book, which focuses on practical applications.
-For more details, see ["The Science of Functional Programming" by the same author](https://leanpub.com/sofp) where the parametricity theorem is proved for a fully parametric programs written in a sub-language of Dhall.

-### Existential types: `unpack` and then `pack` is identity
+### Existential types: `pack` is a left inverse of `unpack`

 In this subsection, we fix an arbitrary type constructor `P : Type → Type` and study values of type `ExistsP`.